bbauska/zombiePolitics/README.md

-porate lobbyists in shaping legislation that benefits corporations and the rich, access to quality health care based on wealth rather than need, and the massive cor­ rupt financial institutions that make a mockery of democracy while providing a beachhead for expanding inequality in every aspect of our lives.
+porate lobbyists in shaping legislation that benefits corporations and the rich, access to quality health care based on wealth rather than need, and the massive cor­ rupt financial institutions that make a mockery of democracy while providing a beachhead for expanding inequality in every aspect of our lives.</p>

-The second most pressing issue involves the educational force of political and popular culture.
+<p>The second most pressing issue involves the educational force of political and
+popular culture.
 Democratic ideas cannot exist without the public spheres that make them possible.
-Culture in the form ofthe Intemet and mass media is the most powerful influence now used by the hyper-dead to promote their zombie politics.
+Culture in the form ofthe Intemet and mass media is the most powerful influence now used by the hyper-dead to promote their zombie politics.</p>

-These spheres must be recovered. lntellectuals, parents, unions, workers, and other concerned citizens need to reclaim those places that give the voiceless a voice, allow those marginalized by class and race to speak, and offer everyone the oppor­ tunity to reclaim an A.merica that currently oH`ers them little hope in terms of a bet­
+<p>These spheres must be recovered. lntellectuals, parents, unions, workers, and other
+concerned citizens need to reclaim those places that give the voiceless a voice, allow those marginalized by class and race to speak, and offer everyone the oppor­ tunity to reclaim an A.merica that currently oH`ers them little hope in terms of a bet­